RGirish/Personal-Android-Projects/README.md

 An Application for birthday reminders.
 Just with a little different touch!
 I find it hard to remember birthdays of the loved ones in a different Time Zone - to send my wishes at 00:00.
 This application (which is in progress) will let you set the timezone of your loved one, and it will remind you in your time to wish him/her at 00:00.

+##Let Me Tell You!

+Let Me Tell You is an application that I developed to help out the Blind people in the world.
+Given their impairment, it is difficult to impossible for them to know certain day-to-day things like the date, time, the day, etc. Using an application on a phone is completely out of the picture.
+This app will let them do just that.
+I have coded into the app a special way to open it - using the physical volume buttons - the pattern UP DOWN DOWN UP will open the app and bring it to the foreground - just like touching the icon to open it.
+Now, swiping the (empty) screen left-right, right-left, top-bottom, bottom-top, etc will give you the date, time, etc.

+*Tech stuff: Java/XML for the app.*

 ##St. Joseph's - Workshop Stuff

 In February 2014, a friend and I conducted a week-long workshop on Android Developmemnt on behalf of [Stigmata Techno Solutions](http://www.stigmata.co.in) in St.Joseph's College of Engineering, Chennai, India.
 We covered the basics and some advanced topics, for a class of 30 junior undergraduate students.
 This repo has the contents of the study material that I created for this sake and a lot of sample applications that I created during the workshop to demonstrate the concepts.